top of page

 Meet The Early Years Team

-In this episode, we hear from Nicky Shaw, Jenny Carey and Lorna Arnott about some of the Early Years research, teaching and knowledge exchange activity in the School of Education at the University of Strathclyde.
-Nicky presents her vision for the future of Childhood Practice in Scotland.
+In this episode, hear from Nicky and her colleagues about some of the Early Years research, teaching and knowledge exchange activity in the School of Education at the University of Strathclyde.
+Nicky presents her vision for the

 Screenshot 2024-09-06 101505_edited_edited.jpg